 It may feel like you’re doing absolutely nothing, you’re accomplishing absolutely nothing.

 But that’s not true.
 You are doing incredibly hard and important work.

 So eat the junk food.
 Binge watch that show.
 Go to bed early.
 Let the kids watch TV.
 Get a babysitter.
 Take a nap.
 Go for a slow swim.
 Go for a walk.

-Listen to hours of The Bubble Hour podcast, or Armchair Expert.
+Listen to hours of The Hello Someday Podcast, a podcast for busy women ready to drink less and live more.
+Listen to The Bubble Hour podcast, or Armchair Expert.
 Listen to a sober audio book like The Unexpected Joy of Being Sober, Blackout or Tired of Thinking About Drinking.

 Do whatever you need to get through another day.

 Take it easy.
 And be proud of yourself.

 If you’re interested in one-on-one support, guidance, accountability and resources through private coaching, I’d love to talk to you.